amitofsk/dandy/docs/Dandy.md

 <br><br>
 In section 4, we wrote Python code for the computer, and we used the IDLE IDE.
 In this section, we will instead write code for the microcontroller.
 This tutorial has four options:
- - Option A: Raspberry Pi Pico and MicroPython
+ - Option A: Raspberry Pi Pico (RPi) and MicroPython
- - Option B: Raspberry Pi Pico and CircuitPython
+ - Option B: Raspberry Pi Pico (RPi) and CircuitPython
  - Option C: Cy8cproto and MicroPython
  - Option D: Arduino
 Follow the option of your choice for this section.